Undergraduate minor: communication sciences and disorders

 Introduction to the wide range of electrophysiologic measures of auditory function used in clinical practice.

 Introduction to vestibular anatomy, physiology theory, and testing techniques.

 CSD:6292 Advanced Rehabilitative Audiology 2 s.h.

 Current and developing procedures for assessment and habilitation of adults and children with hearing losses.

 CSD:6311 Professional Issues in Audiology 1 s.h.

 Information on a variety of professional issues important to clinical practice; topics directly related to clinical work; written assignments required as a means for students to reflect on and share clinical experiences related to topics.
 Corequisites: CSD:6316.
 Requirements: M.A. professional emphasis or Au.D. fourth-year enrollment.

 Advanced clinical externship in audiology.
 Corequisites: CSD:6311.
 Requirements: Au.D. fourth-year enrollment.

-Introduction to business aspects of developing and managing an audiology practice related to business start-up as well as short- and long-range business planning; interprofessional education and practice; interprofessional education/interprofessional practice (IPE/IPP) training focuses on students' collaboration with multiple service providers from other professions in order to improve outcomes for individuals, families, and/or communities served; topics are covered by clinical faculty and guest speakers with special expertise in each area; presentations by students.
+Introduction to business aspects of developing and managing an audiology practice related to business start-up as well as short and long range business planning; presentation of topics by clinical faculty and guest speakers with special expertise in each area; student presentations.
 Requirements: M.A. professional emphasis or Au.D. enrollment.

 Incidence and prevalence of hearing loss; risk factors and assessment; noise exposure guidelines; hearing protection devices; education and motivation.